 The results of the assessment against limit values are summarised in Table E1.
-This shows that 37 zones have not achieved full compliance with the annual NO2 limit value in 2017.
-Two zones were also non-compliant with the hourly limit value in 2017.
+This shows that 36 zones have not achieved full compliance with the annual NO2 limit value in 2018.
+Two zones were also non-compliant with the hourly limit value in 2018.

-Table E2 summarises the results of the assessment for O_3 in terms of the numbers of zones with exceedances of the target values and long-term objectives.
+Table E2 summarises the results of the assessment for $O_3$ in terms of the numbers of zones with exceedances of the target values and long-term objectives.
+Ozone concentrations typically show considerable variation from year to year as a result of variation in weather conditions.

-Table E3 shows that there were no exceedances of the target value, stage 1 limit value, indicative stage 2 limit value (which is not currently in force) or exposure concentration obligation for PM{2.5}.
+Table E3 shows that there were no exceedances of the target value, stage 1 limit value, indicative stage 2 limit value (which is not currently in force) or exposure concentration obligation for PM2.5.

-Table E4 lists no exceedances of old directives in 2017.
+Table E4 lists no exceedances of old directives in 2018.

 The results of the assessment against the target values for AQDD4 pollutants are presented in Table E5.
-Three zones have not achieved full compliance with the annual B(a)P target value in 2017.
+Four zones have not achieved full compliance with the annual Ni target value and three zones have not achieved full compliance with the annual B(a)P target value in 2018.
+Measured and modelled Ni concentration in the zones with exceedances were higher than in the previous year.

 Table E1.
-Summary results of air quality assessment for 2017: comparison with limit values and critical levels
+Summary results of air quality assessment for 2018: comparison with limit values and critical levels

 Pollutant Averaging time Number of zones exceeding limit value

 SO 2 1-hour None

 SO 2 24-hour None

-SO 2 Annual 1 None
+SO 2 Annual None

-SO 2 Winter 1 None
+SO 2 Winter None

-NO 2 1-hour 2 2 zones measured (Greater London Urban Area, South Wales)
+NO 2 1-hour 2 zones measured (Greater London Urban Area, South Wales)

-NO 2 Annual 37 zones (9 measured + 28 modelled)
+NO 2 Annual 36 zones (9 measured + 27 modelled)

-NO x Annual 1 None
+NO x Annual None

 PM 10 24-hour None

 PM 10 Annual None

 Lead Annual None

 Benzene Annual None

-СО 8-hour None
+CO 8-hour None

-^{1 -} Critical levels rather than LVs applying to vegetation and ecosystem areas only.
+1 - Critical levels rather than LVs applying to vegetation and ecosystem areas only.

 Table E2.
-Summary results of air quality assessment for 2017 for O3: comparison with target values and long-term objectives
+Summary results of air quality assessment for 2018 for $O_3$ : comparison with target values and long-term objectives

-Pollutant Averaging time Number of zones exceeding target value Number of zones exceeding long term objective O 3 8-hour none 34 zones (22 measured + 12 modelled) О3 AOT40 none None
+Pollutant Averaging time Number of zones exceeding target value Number of zones exceeding long term objective О3 8-hour none 43 zones (41 measured + 2 modelled) О3 AOT40 none 38 zones (29 measured + 9 modelled)

 Table E3.
-Summary results of air quality assessment for 2017 for PM{2.5}: comparison with target value and limit value and exposure concentration obligation
+Summary results of air quality assessment for 2018 for PM2.5: comparison with target value and limit value and exposure concentration obligation

-Pollutant Averaging time Number of zones exceeding target value PM {2.5} Annual target value (25 μg m -3) None PM {2.5} Annual limit value (25 μg m -3) None PM {2.5} Annual limit value (Indicative Stage 2, 20 μg m -3) 1 None PM {2.5} Exposure concentration obligation (20 μg m -3) Not exceeded able E4.
-Exceedances of old Birectives for 2017 Pollutant Directive Averaging time (limit value) Concentration (μg m -3) NO 2 85/203/EEC 1-hour 98%ile (200 μg m -3) None
+Pollutant Averaging time Number of zones exceeding target value PM 2.5 Annual target value (25 μg m -3 ) None PM 2.5 Annual limit value (25 μg m -3 ) None PM 2.5 Annual limit value (Indicative Stage 2, 20 μg m -3 ) None PM 2.5 Exposure concentration obligation (20 μg m -3 ) Not exceeded

-^{1 -} The stage 2 indicative limit value for PM{2.5} is not currently in force
+1 - The stage 2 indicative limit value for PM2.5 is not currently in force